atanlau03/Team-Project-2026/README.md

 --- Sunday, April 19 ---

 Frontend Development
-- Goal: Develop the functional frontend structure using React and Tailwind CSS.
+- Goal: Develop the functional frontend structure.
 - Activity: Developed the UI layout for the analysis and set up the navigation routing
 - Status: In Progress (UI Completed, Functional Logic Pending)